univ-of-utah-marriott-library-apple/management_tools/README.md

 ## System Requirements

-Management Tools has been tested to work with:

-* OS X 10.8
+Management Tools has been tested to work with Mac OS X 10.8 through 10.10.
-* OS X 10.9
-* OS X 10.10

 ## Contact